brackeen/glfm/tests/README.md

 ## Automated tests

 The [build.yml](../.github/workflows/build.yml) GitHub Action builds GLFM automatically for all target platforms and architectures.
-Builds fail on compilation warnings.
+Builds fail on compilation warnings or analyzer warnings.

 The [build_examples.yml](../.github/workflows/build_examples.yml) GitHub Action builds GLFM examples automatically.
 Builds fail if deprecated functions are used.